aadilmallick/my-notes-docusaurus/docs/js-cookbook/05-fetching-remote-data.md

 };
 ```

+- `socket.onopen`: Triggered when the socket connection is successfully open
+- `socket.onmessage`: Triggered on a message to the client
+- `socket.onclose`: Triggered when the socket connection is closed.
+- `socket.onerror`: Triggered on a connection error.
 #### Sending Messages

 Use `socket.send(data)` to send a message.
 You can send either a string or binary data, which will get encoded into a Blob.